cloudflare/cloudflare-docs/products/waiting-room/src/content/how-to/index.md

 # Common tasks

-When working with Cloudflare Waiting Rooms, you may want to perform the following actions:
+When working with Cloudflare Waiting Rooms, you can perform the following actions:

 <DirectoryListing path="/how-to"/>